lpkapil/laraveltaskmanager/README.md

 ## About Application

-This is Simple Blog application with Administrator and Subscriber role users and dashboard, Developed using Laravel v6.2.
+This is Simple Blog application with Administrator and Subscriber role users and dashboard, Developed using Laravel v7.15.0.

 - Login/Registration Module
 - Contacts Management Module
 - User Management Module
 - Role Management Module
 - Role Permision Management Module

+Two differenet roles "Admin" and "User" will automatically added in system and both have differnet dashboard according to assiged permissions in roles.
+On new user registration a confirmation email will be sent to the registered email address, Account will activate only when user will click on activation link sent in email address.

 ## Installation Procedure